lxc/incus/doc/api-extensions.md

 This adds support for configuring a custom external IPv4 or IPv6 address for a given instance so long as that address is available through a network forward.

+## `network_physical_gateway_hwaddr`

+Allows setting the MAC address of the IPv4 and IPv6 gateways when used with OVN.